michaelbenedictbautista/ExpertReview/README.md

-# AdvanceWebProject
+# AdvancedWebProject
-This is a project for Advance Web

-PHPmyAdmin
-username = expertUser
-password = ikm

-also you can see info in .htaccess
+Expert Review is a web application wherein users are able to read and write comments for a particular restaurant and rate them as well.